Uncovering Bias in Personal Informatics: Personal Informatics Biases: Setting Configuration

 \subsubsection{\textbf{Data Description}}

-Up till recently, general-purpose, population-scale PI datasets were unavailable, partly due to the high cost of data collection, as well as privacy concerns and data protection regulations.
-The most popular open datasets consisted of small to medium samples \cite{vaizman2018extrasensory,wang2014studentlife} or were domain-constrained to Human-Activity Recognition (HAR) \cite{anguita2013public} and Sleep Classification (SC) \cite{malafeev2018automatic}.
-However, this changed with the publication of data from the MyHeart Counts Cardiovascular Health Study, a collection of real-world physical activity, fitness, sleep, and cardiovascular health data from 50K participants in the United States.
-Participants completed various surveys and a 6-minute walk test and contributed PI data via an iPhone application built using Apple’s ResearchKit framework \cite{researchkitResearchKit}.
-They provided informed consent to make this data freely available for future research.

-Approximately 1 out of 10 participants ($N=4920$) shared their basic HealthKit data (step count, distance covered, burned calories, and flights climbed), while fewer users shared their sleep ($N=626$) and workout ($N=881$) data.
-We perform our analysis on the basic HealthKit data, which contains the most common data types among scientific datasets so that our findings are generalizable and our methodology is reproducible.
-Additionally, we combine these data with survey responses to attain the following user attributes: gender, ethnicity, age, BMI, and health conditions, such as heart condition, hypertension, joint problem, and diabetes.
+Up till recently, generic, population-scale PI datasets were uncommon due to cost, privacy concerns, and data protection regulations.
+Existing open datasets were small- to medium-sized \cite{vaizman2018extrasensory,wang2014studentlife} or domain-constrained, e.g., to human-activity recognition (HAR) \cite{anguita2013public}.
+The release of data from the MyHeart Counts Cardiovascular Health Study from 50K participants in the US, changed this situation.
+Participants completed surveys and a 6-minute walk test and contributed PI data via a mobile application.
+Approximately 1 out of 10 participants ($N=4920$) shared their basic PI data, such as step count, distance covered, burned calories, and flights climbed.
+We combine these data with survey responses to attain the following user attributes: gender, ethnicity, age, BMI, and health conditions, such as heart condition, hypertension, joint problem, and diabetes.